MRdimenter/Ford-Falkerson-algorithm-GUI/README.txt

-Algorithm of Ford Falkerson with javaFX
+Algorithm of Ford Fulkerson with javaFX